Battle for Okinawa: Islanders face off with Tokyo over bases

 “We’re sick of being deceived by the ruling party,” said Yorie Arakaki, a 44-year-old housewife among protesters who clashed with police a few weeks ago as dump trucks came in the dead of night to start working at Henoko, site of a new base to replace Futenma air base in central Okinawa.

-“We now see that the will of the people won’t be honored.”
+“We now see that the will of the people won’t be honoured.”

 Emotions are especially high this year, the 70th anniversary of the Battle of Okinawa, which left 30 percent of the island’s population dead.
 Residents lived under U.S. rule for the next 27 years.